Techspacenation1995/se-assignment-2-introduction-to-software-engineering-Techspacenation1995/README.md

 **2. System Design**

 Objective: Define the system architecture and design to meet specified requirements.

 Activities:
 Developing high-level design (architecture) and detailed design.
 Creating design documents, data models, and user interfaces.
 Planning system and software architecture.

 **3. Implementation (Coding)**

 Objective: Convert the design documents into the actual software code.

 Activities:
 Writing and compiling code in the chosen programming language.
 Developing individual components and integrating them.
 Ensuring adherence to coding standards and guidelines.

 **4. Testing**

 Objective: Identify and fix defects in the software to ensure it meets the required quality standards.

 Activities:
 Performing various types of testing (unit, integration, system, acceptance).
 Identifying, reporting, and resolving bugs and issues.
 Validating that the software functions as expected.

 **5. Deployment**

 Objective: Release the software for use in a production environment.

 Activities:
 Planning and executing deployment strategies.
 Configuring the software in the target environment.
 Conducting user training and providing documentation.

 **6. Maintenance**

 Objective: Update and improve the software post-deployment to fix bugs, add new features, and ensure continued performance.

 Activities:
 Monitoring software performance and user feedback.
 Providing bug fixes and security patches.
 Enhancing and updating the software based on user needs and technological advancements.

 **7. Evaluation**

 Objective: Assess the software development process and the final product to ensure that all goals were met and to identify areas for improvement.

 Activities:
 Reviewing the project to ensure it met business objectives and user requirements.
 Gathering feedback from stakeholders and users.
 Analyzing lessons learned to improve future projects.

 **Brief Description of Each Phase:**

-Requirement Analysis: Understanding and documenting what the software needs to achieve.
+**Requirement Analysis**: Understanding and documenting what the software needs to achieve.

-System Design: Planning the architecture and detailed design of the system.
+**System Design**: Planning the architecture and detailed design of the system.

-Implementation (Coding): Writing the code to create the software.
+**Implementation (Coding)**: Writing the code to create the software.

-Testing: Ensuring the software is free from defects and meets the requirements.
+**Testing**: Ensuring the software is free from defects and meets the requirements.

-Deployment: Installing and configuring the software for use in a real-world environment.
+**Deployment**: Installing and configuring the software for use in a real-world environment.

-Maintenance: Updating and improving the software over time.
+**Maintenance**: Updating and improving the software over time.

-Evaluation: Reviewing the overall process and product for effectiveness and areas of improvement.
+**Evaluation**: Reviewing the overall process and product for effectiveness and areas of improvement.

 Agile vs. Waterfall Models:

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?

+**Agile Model**

+**Key Characteristics**:

+**Iterative and Incremental**: Agile breaks the project into small, manageable units called sprints or iterations, typically lasting 2-4 weeks.

+**Flexibility**: Changes can be easily accommodated at any stage of the development process.

+**Customer Collaboration**: Continuous customer feedback is integral, ensuring the product meets user needs.

+**Cross-functional Teams**: Emphasizes collaboration among diverse team members, including developers, testers, and business analysts.

+**Continuous Improvement**: Regular retrospectives are conducted to improve processes and products.

-Requirements Engineering:
+#Requirements Engineering:

 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.
 Software Design Principles: